Laragear/Poke/README.md

 Route::get('status', StatusController::class)->middleware('poke:force');
 ```

-As with [`auto` mode](#auto), This mode won't inject the script on no-successful responses (anything not HTTP 2xx), like on errors or redirections.
+As with [`auto` mode](#auto), this mode won't inject the script on errors or redirections.

 ### `blade`

-The `blade` mode disables any injection, and instead allows you to use the `<x-laragear.poke-script />` component freely to inject the script anywhere in your view, preferably before the closing `</body>` tag.
+The `blade` mode disables middleware injection, so you can use the `<x-laragear.poke-script />` component freely to inject the script anywhere in your view, preferably before the closing `</body>` tag.

 ```blade
 <body>